NachtZ/leetcode/README.md

 ## This is a answer collection of leetcode written in Golang.
 If one question support golang, I will try to use golang to solve it.
 If not, I'll use cpp.
 If there are some problem I can't solve.
 I'll put some blogs' link in it.

+Almost of the answers is a runnable go file.
+I have added some basic function and type like `ListNode` && `buildList` and `LinkNode`&&`buildLink` for local test.

 The answer list is :

 Question | Solutioin